ggandor/lightspeed.nvim/README.md

   For `:normal`, you could use the bang-version `:normal!`, although that disables all custom mappings, so that is only a half-measure.

-## 👀 Coming sooner or later

-- There is a _huge_ feature in the making, but do not expect it to land anytime
-  soon: the idea is that the target labels could be chosen, based on a given input sequence, in an optimal way that minimizes typing effort.
-(This should take the keyboard layout and the preferred fingering into account, obviously.)
-  I am more or less in the planning phase of this, and this might very well turn out to be more complex than the rest of the plugin itself.
-(Any help is appreciated!)

 ## ❔ Why is there no feature X or Y?

 ### I miss Sneak's "vertical scope" feature...